 In a new market where your brand is relatively unknown, it’s critical your business gets found.
 One key way to improve your chances of being found is to have high visibility on search engines when potential leads search for relevant keywords.
 It goes without saying that in Japan, searches will dominantly be in Japanese.
 Since SEO is affected by the content on your website, without it being fully and accurately translated, your reach and visibility will suffer.
 Furthermore, without an in-depth knowledge of the Japanese language, culture, and trends, it will be difficult to tailor an effective SEO strategy that drives traffic and conversions.
 This is true not only for websites but also for social media where appropriate copies can impact engagement and virality of content.

 Different Formats and Standards

 Japan has distinct formats for displaying common fields existing on websites, such as date, time, and currency.
-Furthermore, names are in the order of the last name followed by the first; address, postal code, and phone number formats differ from Western countries as well.
+Furthermore, names are in the order of the last name followed by the first.
+Address, postal code, and phone number formats differ from Western countries as well.
 Though these may seem like minor details, they will stick out like a sore thumb if not done right, indicating that the site was not properly localized.
-Incorrect formats can also cause errors for e-Commerce sites during checkout or account creation processes, or leave Japanese customers confused since the input fields do not follow the format they are accustomed to.
+Incorrect formats can also cause errors for e-Commerce sites during checkout or account creation processes.
+It can also leave Japanese customers confused since the input fields do not follow the format they are accustomed to.
 Finally, payment for e-Commerce is not limited to credit cards and services like Paypal.
-Customers expect to also be able to pay using cash-on-delivery, bank transfer, or at nearby convenience stores; not having these payment options will decrease the likelihood of customers finalizing purchases.
+Customers expect to also be able to pay using cash-on-delivery, bank transfer, or at nearby convenience stores.
+Not having these payment options will decrease the likelihood of customers finalizing purchases.

 Looking to localize for Japan and succeed in the market?